David Bowen BSc Hons

 Senior Software Engineer: Adaytum (2000 - 2003)

-Working in a small team defining a new enterprise-friendly architecture for an n-tier web-based system.
-Major enhancements include:
+Worked in a small team defining a new enterprise-friendly architecture for an n-tier web-based system.
+Major enhancements included:

 Enhanced data store architecture to allow cross-instance storage.
-Migrated to a data store platform agnostic approach that massively sped up the ports to new data stores.
+Migrated to a data store platform-agnostic approach that massively sped up the ports to new data stores.
 Defined, coded and tested a scalable engine for managing large data volumes in big enterprises.
-Took responsibility for key stages in the data transformation and maintainance in critical sections of the system. (patent)
+Took responsibility for key stages in the data transformation and maintenance in critical sections of the system. (patent)

-Training new developers to create higher-quality, more reliable code.
-Providing direction and components that harmonise exception handling, resource management and debug information.
+Trained new developers to create higher-quality, more reliable code.
+Provided direction and components that harmonised exception handling, resource management and debug information.

 Developed a system to allow system activities to be scaled-out (and scaled-up as a side-effect).
-The execution environment picks up atoms of work and executes them whilst providing debug and administration information about the tasks processed.
-Works in a database-independent way using a central list of jobs and handling the multi-machine access to this list using a platform neutral locking architecture. (patent)
+The execution environment picked up atoms of work and executed them whilst providing debug and administration information about the tasks processed.
+Worked in a database-independent way using a central list of jobs and handling the multi-machine access to this list using a platform neutral locking architecture. (patent)

 Liaised with remote development teams to port data storage to Oracle 8/9i and IBM DB2.
-Provided a system architecture, intial examples, documentation and practical advice to assist in the port.
-Worked directly with client (a global bank) to create and demonstrate the entrerprise features such as failover.
+Provided a system architecture, initial examples, documentation and practical advice to assist in the port.
+Worked directly with client (a global bank) to create and demonstrate the enterprise features such as failover.

 Software Engineer: Raft International (1997 - 2000)